open-source-labs/Quell/README.md

 Interested in making a contribution to Quell?
 [Click](./CONTRIBUTING.md) for our open-source contribution guidelines.

-Thank you for your interest and support!!
+Thank you for your interest and support!
 Team Quell